 - CROSS FERTILIZE: gather practitioners of many fields – filmmakers, writers, photographers and other storytellers to inspire each other.

-- CROSS GENERATIONS: use the festival’s partnership with New York University as a means for younger and older voices to communicate.
+- CROSS GENERATIONS: use the festival’s partnership with School of Visual Arts as a means for younger and older voices to communicate.

 - CULTIVATE NEW AUDIENCES: attract newcomers with the excitement of a festival atmosphere.